Explainable Semantic Communication for Text Tasks: Experiments

-The adopted dataset for sentiment analysis is the SST2 dataset\cite{SST2}, which is always used to predict sentiment from long movie reviews.
-The adopted dataset for QA is the bAbI dataset\cite{bAbI}, which consists of 20 subtasks.
-For each subtask, there are 1000 questions for training, and 1000 for testing.
-For the baselines, we adopt a task-oriented joint source-channel coding system, a deep learning-based semantic communication system\cite{Xie_Deep}, and the traditional communication system for separate source and channel coding. \begin{itemize} \item[$\bullet$] Error-free Transmission: The full, noiseless texts are delivered to the receiver, which will serve as the upper bound.
-We label this as "Error\_free" in the simulation figures. \item[$\bullet$] Task-oriented DNN-based joint source-channel coding (JSCC): For sentiment analysis task, the joint codec network consists of Bidirectional Long Short-Term Memory (BiLSTM) layers\cite{BiLSTM}.
+\textit{2) Baselines:} For the baselines, we adopt a task-oriented joint source-channel coding system, a deep learning-based semantic communication system\cite{Xie_Deep}, and the traditional communication system for separate source and channel coding. \begin{itemize} \item[$\bullet$] Error-free Transmission: The full, noiseless texts are delivered to the receiver, which will serve as the upper bound.
+We label this as ``Error\_free" in the simulation figures. \item[$\bullet$] Task-oriented DNN-based joint source-channel coding (JSCC): For sentiment analysis task, the joint codec network consists of Bidirectional Long Short-Term Memory (BiLSTM) layers\cite{BiLSTM}.
 For the QA task, the joint codec network consists of an End-to-end Memory Network (E2EMN)\cite{E2EMN}.
 Based on task-oriented JSCC, the receiver can directly execute the task based on the received semantic features without reconstructing the original text.
-We label this benchmark as DeepJSCC in the simulation figures. \item[$\bullet$] Deep semantic communication based on Transformer: The text is first transmitted via the DeepSC method\cite{Xie_Deep}, and reconstructed at the receiver.
+We label this benchmark as ``DeepJSCC'' in the simulation figures. \item[$\bullet$] Deep semantic communication based on Transformer: The text is first transmitted via the DeepSC method\cite{Xie_Deep}, and reconstructed at the receiver.
 Subsequently, the reconstructed text is input into the downstream task network to obtain the desired results.
-We label this benchmark as DeepSC-Transformer in the simulation figures. \item[$\bullet$] Traditional methods: To perform the source and channel coding separately, we use Huffman coding for source coding, Reed-Solomon (RS) coding for channel coding, and 16-QAM for modulation, and then execute the task based on the recovered text.
-We label it as "Huffman+RS" in the simulation figures.
-It's worth mentioning that traditional communication systems are not the only ones used here.
+We label this benchmark as ``DeepSC'' in the simulation figures. \item[$\bullet$] Traditional methods: To perform the source and channel coding separately, we use Huffman coding for source coding, Reed-Solomon (RS) coding for channel coding, and 16-QAM for modulation, and then execute the task based on the recovered text.
+We label it as ``Huffman+RS" in the simulation figures.
+It is worth mentioning that traditional communication systems are not the only ones used here.
 The source coding can also choose L-Z coding and other coding methods, while the channel coding can choose turbo coding, LDPC coding, and other coding methods. \end{itemize}